fmullinax/FetchRewardsProject/README.md

 <br><br>

 ## Room for Improvement
 Are there improvements that could be made with how I accomplished this?
-Of course there is, and I am looking forward to getting critiqued on how I completed this task and continuing to learn so that I can get better.
+Of course there is, and I am looking forward to getting critiqued so that I can continue to learn and improve my skills.
 One area I want to get better at and continue to learn more about is designing a more responsive page.
 <br><br>

 ## Acknowledgements